Sharpiless/Sharpiless.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a second-year Ph.D. student at [Beijing Institute of Technology](https://english.bit.edu.cn/), under the supervision of Prof. [Ying Fu](https://ying-fu.github.io/).
 Before that, I received my B.S. degree of Computer Science ([Xuteli School](https://xuteli.bit.edu.cn/)) from Beijing Institute of Technology at 2022.
+See also my chinese homepage at [中文版](https://sharpiless.github.io/ch/).

 My research interests lies at the intersection of data-free learning, computer vision, and computer graphics.